regen-network/regen-ledger/docs/validators/get-started/create-a-validator.md

 # Create a Validator

-This document provides instructions for creating a validator on Regen Mainnet, Redwood Testnet, and Hambach Testnet.
+This document provides instructions for creating a validator.

 ## Prerequisites

-This assumes that you already have a [full node running](run-a-full-node.md).
+This assumes that you already have a full node [initialized and running](initialize-node.md).

 ## Add Validator Key